edurso/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/JetBrains/JetBrainsMono/master/install_manual.sh)"
 ```

+## Desktop

+Ubuntu has some annoying desktop settings, fixes for them enumerated below.

+- Default directories (`~/Downloads`, `~/Documents`, etc.) can be [renamed or disabled](https://superuser.com/questions/223918/ubuntu-permanently-remove-videos-and-public)

 ## Organization

 Dotfile "packages" are listed in the root directory of the project and are managed with [GNU Stow](https://www.gnu.org/software/stow/).